 5-Minute Magic – No special equipment needed, just a bowl and a spoon.

-Naturally Creamy & Rich – Thanks to whole milk Greek yogurt and olive oil, this sauce is richly satsifying.
+Naturally Creamy & Rich – Thanks to whole milk Greek yogurt and olive oil, this sauce is rich and satsifying.

 Probiotic Boost – Packed with gut-friendly bacteria from the yogurt.